opentelekomcloud-docs/domain-name-service/api-ref/source/apis/ptr_record_management/querying_a_ptr_record.rst

 Returned Value
 --------------

-If the API call returns a code of 2\ *xx*, for example, 200, 202, or 204, the request is successful.
+If a 2xx status code is returned, for example, 200, 202, or 204, the request is successful.

 For details, see :ref:`Status Code <dns_api_80002>`.